joelouthan/theologic.us/content/posts/2021/0025-gospel-1-timothy3-1-7.md

 ---
 ## The Text

->1 Timothy 3:1-7 (CSB) This saying is trustworthy: “If anyone aspires to be an overseer, he desires a noble work.”
-An overseer, therefore, must be above reproach, the husband of one wife, self-controlled, sensible, respectable, hospitable, able to teach, not an excessive drinker, not a bully but gentle, not quarrelsome, not greedy.
-He must manage his own household competently and have his children under control with all dignity.
-(If anyone does not know how to manage his own household, how will he take care of God’s church?)
-He must not be a new convert, or he might become conceited and incur the same condemnation as the devil.
-Furthermore, he must have a good reputation among outsiders, so that he does not fall into disgrace and the devil’s trap.
+>1 Timothy 3:1–7 (CSB)
+><sup> 1 </sup> This saying is trustworthy: “If anyone aspires to be an overseer, he desires a noble work.”

+><sup> 2 </sup> An overseer, therefore, must be above reproach, the husband of one wife, self-controlled, sensible, respectable, hospitable, able to teach,

+><sup> 3 </sup> not an excessive drinker, not a bully but gentle, not quarrelsome, not greedy.

+><sup> 4 </sup> He must manage his own household competently and have his children under control with all dignity.

+><sup> 5 </sup> (If anyone does not know how to manage his own household, how will he take care of God’s church?)

+><sup> 6 </sup> He must not be a new convert, or he might become conceited and incur the same condemnation as the devil.

+><sup> 7 </sup> Furthermore, he must have a good reputation among outsiders, so that he does not fall into disgrace and the devil’s trap.

 ## The Meditation